ScRocXx/Hackday-1.0/README.md

 3. **Naive AI Drains Batteries**: If an app naively spins up heavy deep learning models across 10,000 photos in your gallery, your phone overheats and your battery dies by noon.
 4. **The Language Barrier**: Real people don't always search in immaculate English.
 An Indian user searches for *"bijli bill"*, speaks in Hindi, or types in Hinglish.
 Most search engines have no idea that *"bijli"* and *"electricity"* are the exact same thing.

-We built **PinPointer** to solve this permanently—with an **Internet-Zero philosophy**.
+We built **Pinpointer** to solve this permanently—with an **Internet-Zero philosophy**.

 ---

-## 💡 How PinPointer Works: An Engineering Journey
+## 💡 How Pinpointer Works: An Engineering Journey

-Instead of treating your device as a dumb terminal that relies on cloud servers, PinPointer turns your phone into an autonomous intelligence vault.
+Instead of treating your device as a dumb terminal that relies on cloud servers, Pinpointer turns your phone into an autonomous intelligence vault.

 Here is what happens when documents and queries flow through the app: